web-deps/odom/docs/api/create-component/create-component.md

 - Only absolute URLs and root relative URLs (URLs that start with `/`) are guaranteed to work in `@import` rules.
 - Imported styles are not scoped.
 - If you have explicitly set an ID on a component, the following will happen:
-  - The `styles` will be reused everytime a new component is created.
+  - The `styles` will be reused every time a new component is created.
   - The styles will be discarded if all the components that use them are removed from the DOM.

 ### `utils`